hundredrabbits/Ronin/README.md

 _"All I wanted, was a quick way of resizing a few photos.."_

-Ronin is a [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)) repl to create generative graphics currently under development.
-You can follow the daily progress on [Mastodon](https://merveilles.town/@neauoire/).
+The application interprets a dialect of [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)) to automate simple graphical tasks, like resizing, cropping, coloring, and generating procedural imagery.
+You can look at these [example files](https://github.com/hundredrabbits/Ronin/tree/master/examples) to better understand how this all works.

 ## Install & Run